 A bridal sample sale is definitely a great way for savvy brides to get the most from their money when buying their wedding dress.
-Sample sale wedding dresses are those which have been used for fashion shows, photo shoots, window displays and ex-shop samples.
+Sample sale wedding dresses are those which have been used for fashion shows, photo shoots, window displays and ex-shop samples, and you can expect huge savings on the RRP.
+Designers and boutiques sell off designs from previous seasons and, if you shop wisely, there’s bargains to be had.

-Go to a top quality boutique who will have designers you could not normally afford.
+Sample sales are a great opportunity to shop at top quality bridal boutiques who stock designers you could not normally afford.
 These are the real bargains where discounts on high quality, individually cut gowns in luxurious fabrics really are a steal.
-The better the dress, the better the overall look of the wedding.
+The better the dress, the better the overall look of the wedding, and with such big discounts on offer your dream wedding dress could become a reality.

 - Look underneath the arms for discolouration.